 Recent modeling by Rhodium Group highlights the substantial emissions reduction impact of these provisions.
 Under a business-as-usual scenario, the United States is on track to reduce greenhouse gas (GHG) emissions by between 24% to 35% by 2030 compared to 2005 levels.
-Should the IRA become law, this would increase to between 31% to 44% by 2030.
+Under the IRA, this would increase to between 31% to 44% by 2030.